 One of the companies listed is Sproutsocial.
 If I click on the column that shows common keywords, I see the following:

-This is a list of some of the keywords that RazorSocial ranks in the top 20 for that are also targeted by Sprout Social when they pay Google for AdWords Ads.
+This is a list of some of the keywords that RazorSocial ranks in the top 20.
+They are also targeted by Sprout Social when they pay Google for AdWords Ads.
 The first one I highlighted is for Twitter analytics.
 If you look at the image below you’ll see the ad run by Sprout Social and my organic search result.

 If you look further down the list and see ‘free twitter analytics’, we are ranked number 1 for this term and SproutSocial are advertising.